Some boundedness properties of solutions to the Vafa-Witten equations on closed four-manifolds: Introduction

-\paragraph{Acknowledgements.} Some ideas of the proof of Theorem \ref{th:main} came out from discussion with Dominic Joyce, while we were confronted with a similar phenomenon in the study of Donaldson--Thomas instantons on compact symplectic 6-manifolds.
-I would like to thank him for sharing his insight and expertise for years.
+\paragraph{Acknowledgements.} Some ideas of the proof of Theorem \ref{th:main} came out of discussions with Dominic Joyce, while we confronted a similar phenomenon in the study of Donaldson--Thomas instantons on compact symplectic 6-manifolds.
+I would like to thank him for sharing his insight and expertise over the years.
 I would also like to thank Hirofumi Sasahira for valuable comments and useful discussion on the subject.
-Last but not least, I am deeply grateful to Cliff Taubes for pointing out an error in the earlier version of this article, and providing me detailed notes, which clarify how it is sorted out by using a part of his results on the Vafa--Witten analogue of work \cite{T2} and \cite{T3}, and for enlightening me a lot on them as well.
+I am deeply grateful to Cliff Taubes for pointing out an error in the earlier version of this article, and providing me detailed notes, which clarify how to fix it by using part of his results on the Vafa--Witten analogue of \cite{T2} and \cite{T3}, and the so many corresponding enlightening discussions.
+I would also like to thank the referee for the many valuable comments and truly helpful suggestions.
+I am also grateful to Seoul National University, NCTS at National Taiwan University and BICMR at Peking University for support and hospitality, where part of this work was done during my visits in 2015--17.
+This work was partially supported by JSPS Grants-in-Aid for Scientific Research numbers JP15H02054 and JP16K05125.